viadonau/Pegelhub-Core/pegelhub-ftp-connector/README.md

 * The password is securePassword123
 * There is no special path to the server data, therefor we use `/` (otherwise add the direct path)
 * The expected data type is `zrxp`
-* The time interval is 20 seconds
+* The time interval is 15 minutes

 The `config.properties` File should therefore look like this: